-Even mild traumatic brain injuries can kill brain tissue, study findsMarch 7th, 2013 in Neuroscience /
+Even mild traumatic brain injuries can kill brain tissue, study findsMarch 7, 2013 in Medicine & Health / Neuroscience

 Scientists have watched a mild traumatic brain injury play out in the living brain, prompting swelling that reduces blood flow and connections between neurons to die.

 "Even with a mild trauma, we found we still have these ischemic blood vessels and, if blood flow is not returned to normal, synapses start to die," said Dr. Sergei Kirov, neuroscientist and Director of the Human Brain Lab at the Medical College of Georgia at Georgia Regents University.

 They also found that subsequent waves of depolarization – when brain cells lose their normal positive and negative charge – quickly and dramatically increase the losses.